 How long ago did I take these courses?
 Some programs have time limitations for granting transfer credit because their curriculum changes over time (such as computing or nursing courses).

-Do your grades meet entry requirements for your new program?
+Do your grades meet Entry and/or program of study requirements for your new program?

-Are you transferring more credits than the maximum allowed by your institution?
+Are you transferring more credits than the maximum allowed by your institution and/or program of study?

 If the FAQs above do not answer your question, please email us at firstname.lastname@example.org.
 We can clarify any results you may be getting, or answer questions as to why you are not finding any results.
 ACAT maintains the Search Tool and its related database, but the information (e.g., programs and courses) is owned and entered by all participating institutions, who share their transfer decisions as “to” institutions for students coming to their institutions.
 We do not control which courses and programs appear in the Search Tool.